BNasmith/PTForsyth/PTFWorkofChrist.md

 PHILOSOPHIC AND CHRISTIAN 67

-the words are too valuable to be parted with ; sometimes because a philosophic interpretation seems to rescue them from the narrowness of an outworn theology ; and it is sometimes done for lower motives in order to produce a fictitious impression upon people that they are still sub- stantially hearing the substance of the old truths
+the words are too valuable to be parted with; sometimes because a philosophic interpretation seems to rescue them from the narrowness of an outworn theology; and it is sometimes done for lower motives in order to produce a fictitious impression upon people that they are still sub- stantially hearing the substance of the old truths